D8N1/note-to-ai/README.md

 ## 🏛️ **THE PRESIDENTIAL BRIEF SYSTEM**

-**This is the revolution**: Turn every scattered thought into executive-grade intelligence.
+**Executive leadership for your own knowledge base**: Turn every thought, idea and source into executive-grade intelligence.

 ### 📊 **From Voice to Presidential Brief**
 **Input** (30 seconds):